 Call 1-866-922-2434 between 4:30 pm and 8:30 am on weekdays and weekends or holidays.

-To find the address for a child welfare agency in your area, please contact the Agency or District Office of the Department of Community Services nearest you for more information.
+To find the address for a child welfare agency in your area, please contact the Agency or District Office of the Department of Opportunities and Social Development nearest you for more information.

 Frequently Asked Questions About Child Abuse / Neglect: